Quentin50/Getaround-deployment/README.md

 ## Presentation video
 TODO
 ## Dashboard on heroku
-https://getaround-dashboard-qg2022.herokuapp.com/ (I won't support it in the future so it may not be working anymore after December 2022)
+[GetAround Dashboard](https://getaround-dashboard-qg2022.herokuapp.com/) (I won't support it in the future so it may not be working anymore after December 2022)

 ### Objective